Gamaliel92/nin-system/README.md

 #### Contributing

+- Use the fork button at the top of this repo to fork the project
-- Fork and open pull requests
+- Write your codes and open pull requests
 - Remember to always include newly installed libraries in the requirements i.e `pip freeze > requirements.txt`